-7.10.
+7.11.
 Specialist Intelligence Gathering Equipment

-If tendering for Services designated as Specialist Intelligence Gathering then provide details as to how the required outcomes will be delivered.
-This may include, amongst other things, details regarding:
+If proposing specialist intelligence gathering equipment then provide comprehensive details.
+This may include, amongst other things:

-- infrared & daylight imaging devices; and - image processing, rectification & data integration systems; and - recording, storage & retrieval of acquired data; and - storage & retrieval of other digital data e.g. map layers for integration with acquired data; and - in-aircraft displays; and
+- infrared & daylight imaging devices; and - image processing, rectification & data integration systems; and - recording, storage & retrieval of acquired data; and

-- broadband point-to-point communications to deliver data-intensive information to ground users (if applicable); and - wide area communications to deliver compressed or selected images & other data to users on the ground; and - systems for measuring & recording ambient atmospheric conditions & transmitting meteorological data to selected ground users; and - integration of in-aircraft systems; and - relevant aircraft and Contractor capabilities not otherwise included in the Aircraft and Services Tender Form (e.g. IFR capability).
+- storage & retrieval of other digital data e.g. map layers for integration with acquired data; and - in-aircraft displays; and - broadband point-to-point communications to deliver data-intensive information to ground users (if applicable); and - wide area communications to deliver compressed or selected images & other data to users on the ground; and - systems for measuring & recording ambient atmospheric conditions & transmitting meteorological data to selected ground users; and - integration of in-aircraft systems; and - relevant aircraft and Contractor capabilities not otherwise included in the Aircraft and Services Tender Form (e.g. IFR capability).